In the fall of 1954, the American car market

 this model, though the new edition really doesn’t capture the essence of

-Current prices can easily break the $30,000 mark
+Values can easily break the $30,000 mark for well

-should be expected for the dual-quad set-up, while a similar premium can
+expected for the dual-quad set-up, while a similar premium can be placed

 We searched our auction database of over 20,000 results and found only